7 nights starting from

 Day 7: Villa Hanbury Gardens and the Villa Val Rahmeh.

 This morning we have our final talk by Nicholas, ‘English Gardeners in the South of France’ before we set off for our day of visits.
 An excursion just over the border into Italy takes us to the 100-acre Villa Hanbury gardens laid out by Sir Thomas Hanbury in the mid-19th century.
 A dramatic site on a promontory the garden is planted with a wide range of specimens ranging from succulents to rose and plants indigenous to the site.
 Afternoon return via Villa Val Rahmeh (above Menton) a garden created by an Englishman, Sir Percy Radcliffe, former Governor of Malta.
 A private domain, now an outstation of the Jardin des Plantes in Paris.
 This evening we will have a farewell dinner all together at the hotel.

-Day 8: Transfer to Nice station for return TGV to Paris and onwards by Eurostar to Ebbsfleet and St Pancras.
+Day 8: Transfer to Nice station for return TGV to Paris and onwards by Eurostar to St Pancras.

 NB: Exact order of excursions and timings of lectures may vary according to local conditions and tour managers' discretion